 Routine and non-routine adjustments – how are they handled?
 Do they matter?
 Why or Why not?
 How is maintenance handled?

 Routine adjustments are handled within the empirical model developed from the dependent (energy) and independent (time of day or week, ambient temperature, proxy for occupancy and other loads).
-Baseline energy use is ‘normalized’ to post-installation period conditions (or other conditions) prior to quantifying savings.
+Baseline energy use is normalized to post-installation period conditions (or other conditions) prior to quantifying savings.

 IPMVP has no specific guidance on how to deal with non-routine adjustments other than to say their impact must be quantified and removed for the adjusted (normalized) baseline energy use prior to quantifying savings.
 The specific techniques for quantifying non-routine adjustments are left to the involved parties.
 This is appropriate as the nature of non-routine events varies – they may be a constant load initiated at a point in time, they may be variable, large or small, or temporary.
 A meter-based program should document how it requires non-routine adjustments to be identified and quantified, and how they impact the project savings.